A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate

-To compare with sample covariance based on full data, we use the unlabeled black dashed curve to double the sample covariance's errors.
-Remarkably, the curve of $\bm{\widetilde{\Sigma}}(0.5)$ are almost always below the black dashed one, indicating that by incorporating a proper shrinkage the proposed estimator oftentimes achieves operator norm errors no greater than twice of the errors of sample covariance, as highlighted in the abstract.
+To compare with sample covariance based on full data, we plot the {\it unlabeled black dashed curves that double the sample covariance's errors.} Remarkably, the curves of $\bm{\widetilde{\Sigma}}(0.5)$ are almost always below the black dashed ones.
+This indicates that over Gaussian samples, by properly shrinking the dithering scales in (\ref{3.1}), the proposed estimator oftentimes achieves operator norm errors no greater than twice of the errors of sample covariance.

 Furthermore, we also test a fixed $n=500$ and the increasing ambient dimension $d=5:5:50$ under the above three covariance matrices.
 The results with similar implications are provided in Figure \ref{fig2}(d)-(f).